Grewal009/Learning-Javascript/How Javascript works?/README.md

 - A new Execution Context is created inside **Global Execution Context**.
 - Now again this Execution Context is created in two phases i.e Memory Creation Phase and Code Exection Phase.

 When the program execution finished.
 Global Execution Context is also deleted.
-All the Execution Context are managed by **Call Stack**.
+All the Execution Contexts are managed by **Call Stack**.
 Call Stack maintains the order of execution of Execution Contexts.